 The short version:

-Sarah Henstra is the author of Mad Miss Mimic (Razorbill, 2015), an historical novel for young adults.
-She is a professor of English literature at Ryerson University, where she teaches courses in Gothic Horror, Fairy Tales & Fantasies, Psychoanalysis & Literature, and Creative Writing.
+Sarah Henstra’s latest novel, The Red Word (2018), was published in the US by Grove Atlantic and in Canada by ECW.
+The UK edition will be published in 2019 by Tramp Press.
+Her previous novel Mad Miss Mimic (Penguin Canada, 2015) is an historical tale for young adults.
+Sarah is a professor of English literature at Ryerson University, where she teaches courses in Gothic Horror, Fairy Tales & Fantasies, Psychoanalysis & Literature, and Creative Writing.
 She grew up on the wild, wet coast of British Columbia, but now she lives in Toronto, Ontario with her two sons.

 I was born in North York, Ontario, but when I was a year old my parents packed me into their VW bug and headed to Abbotsford, BC.